Megapixel99/ATTDeveloperCompetition2018/README.md

 Returns searches in JSON format when accessing 127.0.0.1:3000/result (assuming you are running the server locally!)

-Check out the Heroku branch, that features a slightly modified version of the master branch which uses both MLab and Heroku
+Check out the Heroku branch, which features a slightly modified version of the master branch which uses both MLab and Heroku